Minee-Liane-Choi/MineeChoiLab/_posts/2024-04-19-issue12-ScienceFestival.md

 tags: BRePAIR
 ---

 Team {{ site.team }} participated in the Korea Science Festival 2024 to present our research works to the public.
-Prof. HyeonJeong Suk (Nub-ju-gi's mum) and Prof. JaeKyoung Kim (a.k.a Dr. Sleep) also showcased fascinating AI products based on their research.
+Prof. HyeonJeong Suk (a.k.a Nub-ju-gi's mum) and Prof. JaeKyoung Kim (a.k.a Dr. Sleep) also showcased fascinating AI products based on their research.

 {% capture content %}